2019 Update: We’ve taken a look at the newest products available to give you an up to date rundown of the best car jacks out there.

 - 11 Overall thoughts

-Personal security also comes down to how well you can deal with situations that could potentially harm you and keeping one’s vehicle in good condition is a huge contributor.
+Personal safety is just as important, and car jacks play into that in two ways.
+First, keeping your car in good maintenance reduces accident risk on the road, while a good quality jack reduces the risk of accidents during maintenance.
 A car fallen to disrepair is a massive risk, and thus giving you the ability to fix things up whenever needed, or simply facilitating a tire change, has more to do with “security” than you’d first think.

-Car jacks are one of those tools which really ought to be in every garage, but far far too many are without one.
+Car jacks are one of those tools which really ought to be in every garage, but far far too many are without one – or a good one.
 Getting under a car to do maintenance or tweaking, or lifting one side up ever so slightly to change the wheel isn’t something easily done without a car jack, making these handy tools cornerstone devices for effective home car maintenance.
-Sure, you could just drive down to the nearest mechanic.
-But given the time and knowledge, maintaining your own vehicle is both satisfying and cost-effective – provided you don’t mess something up.
+Sure, you could just drive down to the nearest mechanic, but given the time and knowledge, maintaining your own vehicle is both satisfying and cost-effective – provided you don’t mess something up.

 Car jacks come in various forms and types.
 The can be categorized based on the method of operation, shape and strength.